txu89/codenames/README.md

   * Change the color of cards using css
   * Each card will have a prop value stored to determine color/team
   * Need to track number of correct words for each team
+    * Win condition: Check if all words for one team is selected
   *